Stamp Duty Calculator

 The market value election is irreversible once filed.
 HMRC will not allow an amendment to change the election after the return has been submitted.
 This means that if you make the market value election and later decide you do not want to staircase, you have paid more SDLT than necessary with no recourse.

-Similarly, if you do not make the market value election and later wish you had — for example because you discover staircasing SDLT will be significant — you cannot elect retrospectively.
+Similarly, if you do not make the market value election and later wish you had (for example, because you discover staircasing SDLT will be significant), you cannot elect retrospectively.
 The decision is final at the point of your initial return filing.

 Before You Decide